Hoppers Crossing - South

 Hoppers Crossing - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Hoppers Crossing - South, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Hoppers Crossing - South was higher at 35.2%, with the rest being mortgaged (34.0%) or rented (30.9%).
-The median monthly mortgage repayment in the area was $1,551, lower than Melbourne metro's average of $1,924.
-Median weekly rent was $340, compared to Melbourne metro's $370.
-Nationally, Hoppers Crossing - South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Hoppers Crossing - South, as per the latest Census, comprised 85.6% houses and 14.4% other dwellings.
+In comparison, Melbourne metro had 88.1% houses and 12.0% other dwellings.
+Home ownership in Hoppers Crossing - South was 35.2%, with mortgaged dwellings at 34.0% and rented ones at 30.9%.
+The median monthly mortgage repayment was $1,551, below Melbourne metro's average of $1,924.
+Median weekly rent in the area was $340, compared to Melbourne metro's $370.
+Nationally, Hoppers Crossing - South's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing